Angle Definition

 Conclusion

-Angles are made when 2 lines meet.
-They help us to measure the turns & shapes, we learned different types of angles, how to measure them, & how they appear in real life, like in clocks, doors, and road signs.
-Knowing angles makes both math and daily life easier to understand.
+Angles definiton are defined when 2 lines meet.
+They help us to measure the turns & shapes.
+We learnt different types of angles, how to measure them, & how they appear in real life, like in clocks, doors, and road signs.
+Knowing angles makes both maths and daily life easier to understand.

 1. What is the simple definition of angle?